Inside the fight over electrifying the postal service’s cute new trucks

 In an environmental impact statement, USPS claimed that the opposite was true: EVs were too expensive, it said, and it can only go all-electric if Congress gives it billions more in funding.
 But USPS hasn’t shared any of the details of its calculations.
 (Atlas Public Policy had to make estimates based on the industry, not USPS’s contract for the new trucks.)
 “We don’t know how they got to the numbers they got to, and it just seems entirely counter to what we’re seeing in the private sector and the market trends that are already out there,” says Marc Boom, director of federal affairs at the nonprofit NRDC.

 FedEx and Walmart are moving to fully electric fleets by 2040.
 Amazon, which plans to hit net zero emissions as a company by 2040, plans to have the first 10,000 of 100,000 EVs ordered from Rivian on roads this year.
 UPS is ordering thousands of new electric delivery vans.
 The economics already make sense.
 “I think we’ve reached this inflection point where commercial electric vehicles have the the ability to go to scale,” Mitch Jackson, chief sustainability officer at FedEx, told Fast Company last December.
-Post Office representatives referred inquiries to a new press release, in which Louis DeJoy, the Trump-appointed Postmaster General at USPS, argued that it was unfair to compare the agency “to private sector multi-national corporations that report yearly profits in the billions of dollars.”
+Post Office representatives referred inquiries to a new press release, in which Louis DeJoy, the Postmaster General appointed by an entirely Trump-nominated USPS Board of Governors in May 2020, argued that it was unfair to compare the agency “to private sector multi-national corporations that report yearly profits in the billions of dollars.”

 USPS began looking for a replacement for its aging mail trucks in 2015, and the bidding process took years; while it deliberated the initial bids, the cost of electric vehicles on the market steeply declined.
 Oshkosh, the defense contractor that won the bid, has no experience building electric delivery vehicles.
 The electric prototype has never been publicly shared, and may not even exist.
 “No one, to this day, has seen this prototype,” says Connor Morgan, a communications associate at the nonprofit Zero Emissions Transportation Association.

-Note: Correction: This article has been updated to reflect the Louis DeJoy was not nominated by President Trump but was appointed by the USPS Board of Governors.